Skip to Main Content

 General and financial newspapers may be extremely helpful when researching the topic of international commercial arbitration and national arbitration practices.
 Westlaw and LexisNexis both have good coverage of U.S., international, and foreign newspapers.
 See also the subscription Access World News and Factiva databases for full-text access to newspapers.

-Most of the law-related databases listed below are available through the Law Library's website via the "A-Z Databases" link.
-Note that the Bloomberg BNA subscription databases are available to the LUC community only.
+Most of the law-related databases listed below are available through the Law Library's website via the "A-Z Databases List" link.

 Non-law databases are available through the Loyola University Libraries' website.
 Databases that offer coverage of international commercial and investment arbitration are listed below: